 That would make Fantastic Four 2023’s big new franchise – and put the arrival of the first of the ‘Fox characters’ in the MCU right in line with Feige’s publicly stated estimations.

-The question moving forward is how will Marvel Studios handle the bottleneck it has created for itself.
-By giving Thor a fourth installment, giving Black Widow her own film, and by surprising the world with Blade, they're by design crowding the field and lengthening what's been a mostly standard 2 to 3-year gap between sequels.
+The question moving forward is how Marvel Studios will handle the bottleneck it has created for itself.
+By giving Thor a fourth installment, giving Black Widow her own film, and by surprising the world with Blade, they're by design crowding the field and lengthening what's been a mostly standard two-to-three-year gap between sequels.

-One possible method to clear some traffic is to move to four annual films a year.
-Marvel Studios have established beachheads in February-March, May, July and November but have yet to try out all four in one year.
-The marketplace seems receptive to any and all things MCU these days, so the studio has to weigh if three films is 'just right' or if four would be pressing their luck and compromising the goodwill they currently bask in.
+One possible method to clear some traffic is to move to four annual films a year, which as of the moment it appears is happening.
+Marvel Studios has established beachheads in February-March, May, July and November and and unless the 2021 schedule is altered it will be the first year they try out all four in one year.
+The marketplace seems receptive to any and all things MCU these days and for now the studio has apparently decided the goodwill they currently bask in will not be at risk.

 And you can't address MCU volume without addressing Disney+.
-Marvel is going to begin their streaming experiment with five episodic series - The Falcon and the Winter Soldier, WandaVision, Loki, Hawkeye and the animated What If...? but could they also use the upstart service to premiere original films, which seems to be a model working for Netflix?
+Marvel is going to begin their streaming experiment with eight episodic series - The Falcon and the Winter Soldier, WandaVision, Loki, Hawkeye, the animated What If...?, Ms. Marvel, Moon Knight and She-Hulk.
+But could they also use the upstart service to premiere original films, which seems to be a model working for Netflix?

-One character/franchise conspicuously not invited to Saturday's Comic-Con party was Ant-Man, notable considering Marvel hasn't stopped at one sequel for any film as of yet, which is even more of a thing now that Thor will break the fourth film barrier.
+One character/franchise conspicuously not invited to the 2018 Comic-Con or D23 parties was Ant-Man, notable considering Marvel hasn't stopped at one sequel for any film as of yet - which is even more of a thing now that Thor will break the fourth film barrier for solo movies.